martinphellwig/brython_wf/site/doc/en/pydom/after.md

     </div>
 </pre>

-An element in the DOM can also be selected and inserted after another elment:
+An element in the DOM can also be selected and inserted after another element:

 <pre>
     get('.container').after('h2')